LucasWiebeDembowski/Dryer/README.md

 SENDER_EMAIL_PASSWORD = "examplePassword"
 RECEIVER_EMAIL_ADDRESS = "example2@example2.com"
 ```
+Obviously storing your email password in plaintext is insecure.
 Recommend using some burner account you don't care about as the sender, and your real email as the receiver.
+TODO store secrets securely.

 ##### Run the program
 `./runDryer.sh`